Center of Community Alliance for Research and Education (CCARE)

-- Cancer prevention and screening services for uninsured and underinsured families
+Cancer prevention and screening services for medically underserved families and persons

 By encouraging minority participation in cancer prevention, screening practices and education within the community, CCARE raises awareness of available cancer-related resources and closes health care gaps.
 Working in concert with community groups, City of Hope staff provides invaluable time and expertise in the areas of cancer prevention, genetics, survivorship, quality of life, treatment, pain management, psychosocial concerns and family issues.